cjmay-dev/compose-template/README.md

 make compose
 ```

+### Remove local secrets when done

-Make sure to remove `.env.local` and log out of Infisical CLI when you are done for the day so your secrets don't sit on your daily driver.
+Make sure to remove `.env.local` and log out of Infisical CLI when you are done for the day so secrets don't sit on your development machine.

 ```bash
 make lock